 If desired adjustments are prior to the beginning of the active quarter, departments can no longer process the adjustments via PHAREDS.
 Departments will need to request prior quarter adjustments through SPS (for adjustments to grant funds) or BAO Payroll (for all other funds).
 The requests will require a written justification and an authorization from the Dean, Director, or Department Head.
 The signature of the P.I. will also be required on grant funds.
 The department will need to complete a PAA form with justification written in the Remarks section of the form.
-Refer to our PHAREDS Deadlines Calendar.
+Refer to the bottom of our HRIS Deadlines page.

 3. Present Pay

 Departments can override the labor distribution for the current payroll during the time entry window using the distribution block (bottom block) of the PHAHOUR form.
 You can add or remove indexes and change the hours or percent of monthly pay distributed to each index.
 Labor distribution should not be changed in PHAHOUR for GE appointments.

 To change the default labor distribution that you see in the Employee Verification form (PWIVERI), fill out a Payroll Request Form PRF and submit it to the Payroll Office. (or SEF for student payroll)

 If you know that the labor distribution will change during the fiscal year you might prefer to use the Payroll Accounting Web Page (PAW) which generates a report of labor distributions and effective dates that can be printed, signed and submitted to the Payroll Office.
 The PAW also calculates budget amounts for each index.

 If the labor distribution is must be changed for both past and future payrolls use Version I PAA form, Option C.